 "Out beyond ideas of wrongdoing and right doing, there is a field.
 I'll meet you there." —Rumi

-I was looking forward to meeting with Maria after starting her on continuous glucose monitoring the week.
+My first patient at the clinic that morning was Maria, a young woman with diabetes who had started wearing a continuous glucose monitor for the past week.
 This sensor was meant to ease the burden of pricking her fingers three to four times daily to measure her blood glucose before injecting insulin.
 After a quick hug and hello, I asked Maria how she was doing.
 She held her glucose reader away from her and faced it toward me with her head down.
 She said with tears, "I can't stand to look at the numbers."